simonw/dcinbox_explorer/README.md

     ELASTICSEARCH_AUTH='' \
     venv/bin/python importer.py dataset.json

+The importer script can accept a URL instead of a filename.

 ## Hosting

 The app is ready to host on Heroku - it has the necessary Procfile already in